northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 We advise against using 'pip install' to install packages outside of a conda environment or python virtual environment (for example, while in a JupyterLab Notebook or interactive python session).
 These installations are placed in your `.local` directory, adding to your `/home` quota.
 Additionaly, the presence of different packages in `.local` can have a negative impact on the function of applications on the OOD.
 Please ensure all the packages you need are installed in a conda or virtual python environment.

-If there are no activly running processes the entire `.local` directory can be moved to `.local-off` or individual packages can be removed usually from within: `/home/username/.local/lib/pythonXX/site-packages`
+If there are no actively running processes the entire `.local` directory can be moved to `.local-off` or individual packages can be removed usually from within: `/home/username/.local/lib/pythonXX/site-packages`

 You can check for running processes via: